-Collaboration among the Students, social work program, faculty and placement agencies must take place for competent completion of practicum course requirements.
+Collaboration among the student, faculty field liaison, and agency field instructor must take place for the competent completion of the student's practicum course requirements.
 This section describes a system of mutual accountability for the field practicum.
 The roles and responsibilities of each participant are defined in order to accomplish the overall objectives of the field practicum process.